Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Python 3.12 shipped in October 2023 and, unlike some recent louder releases, arrived with a sober but solid list of improvements: new syntax for generics, error tracebacks that are actually useful for debugging, experimental per-interpreter GIL support and a general speedup of around 5% over 3.11.
-A year later, with 3.13 already out and its no-GIL build opening interesting conversations, it is worth pausing to look at what 3.12 really contributes day-to-day and what deserves laziness or urgency when migrating.
+With 3.13 already out and its no-GIL build opening interesting conversations, it is worth pausing to look at what 3.12 really contributes day-to-day and what deserves laziness or urgency when migrating.

 What changes without drama